gurock/trcli/README.md

 Configuration files
 ===================
-Configuration files can be used to pass parameters, options, settings and preferences to trcli tool.
+Configuration files can be used to pass parameters, options, settings and preferences to the trcli tool.
 The configuration files should be written in YAML format.

 We expect only `key: value`, `---` and `...`.